Skip to main content

 • "email": The person's email address

-In this case, you would choose "teamLeaderEmail" as the Supervisor Header, and "email" as the Employe Header, since that's what the "teamLeaderEmail" property needs to look at to match the direct report to their manager.
+In this case, you would choose "teamLeaderEmail" in the first dropdown, and "email" in the second dropdown, since that's what the "teamLeaderEmail" property needs to look at to match the direct report to their manager.

 Note: For non-CSV source types, we provide a default mapping here according to the source type's official API schema.
 You should never need to change this unless you represent your hierarchy with alternate properties.